-Q/SH/D QUALIFIED SOFTWARE HACKER/DEFENDER 1
+Q/SSE Qualified/ Software Security Expert Certificate Program of Mastery Q/SH/D QUALIFIED SOFTWARE HACKER/DEFENDER CLASS W/EXAM

 The true threat: insiders and outsiders.
 This 72 hour class begins with examples of security breaches, then move to current day exploits and vulnerabilities of real application code.
 The case studies will illustrate the broad range of threats that organizations face from both external actors as well as insiders.
 For each attack scenario, we will go through the underlying flaws, exploits, vulnerabilities and consequences.